AlinNast/CricketAndAnt1/README.md

     Log 5/1/23:
 I returned from Sinaia, while i was there i managed to work on the demo of the game (not on this repo), version is still not ready (waiting for some sound fx and a few more features).
-Now the tutorial is still 75%, today i implemented the AudioCRTL -->
+Now the tutorial is still 75%, today i implemented the AudioCRTL

+    Log 15/2/23:
+Some functionalities added here and on the demo: Text palques, beter camera, the violin.
+I need to make the cinematics perfect, fix bugs and i will have a MVP for the CV -->